Wearables for Heart Rate Variability (HRV) Measurement: Analysis of Data Quality and Issues with Data Interpretation

 - Some tools do not have a way to represent your normal range and to allow you to understand if a given daily change is irrelevant (a bit lower or higher than yesterday but within your normal range) or if it is a more meaningful change that should be taken differently.

-Below I look at all of these problems in more detail.
+Below, I look at all of these problems in more detail.

 4.1 higher is better is not how physiology works

-This is why it is nonsense to interpret HRV (or any other physiological signal) just in one direction: blood pressure, blood glucose, etc. — all have a normal range.
+It is nonsense to interpret HRV (or any other physiological signal) just in one direction: blood pressure, blood glucose, etc. — all have a normal range.
 Similarly, HRV has a normal range, which is specific to you, as I discuss below.

 4.2 lack of a normal range: detecting meaningful changes